MarshalX/cv/CV_Ilya_Siamionau.md

 <h2>SUMMARY</h2>

-<p style="text-indent: 25px;">Software Engineer with 2+ years of strong experience in Backend Development on Python and JavaScript, practical experience in real-time communication (WebRTC) and Front-end Development on React + Redux, first-hand expertise in making C++ binding for Python.</p>
+<p style="text-indent: 25px;">Software Engineer with 2+ years of strong experience in Backend Development in Python and JavaScript, practical experience in real-time communication (WebRTC) and Front-end Development in React + Redux, first-hand expertise in making C++ binding for Python.</p>

 <h2>EXPERIENCE</h2>